MJingv/gogogo/dic2.md

 - by *cultivating* self-acceptance and *incoperating* reflection and gratitude in to your life ,you can develop a positive outlook towards yourself and your life

+love yourself
+---

+- do you ever feel this way
+- if you do ,it's ok to have this feelings,but feelings are not affects
+- in psychologist doc m wants you to know ,no ,human isn't entirely unlovable
+- see ,you don't have to ever accept this feeling, but this feeling is bolid and very rare for you and for many others and we want to help you understand why
+- because by understanding the psychology root calls of why you feeling loveable ,you can become to heal and experience love
+- and early to finding moments
+- according to the psy group healing therpy,x is leading calls of docs feeling unloveable,and research of euro and touchment theory supports this view
+- psy lg explain that you're born in this world why are you need to connection
+- all babies need sb for their survive
+- but if they need meet this missle in difference or deney ,that extinction need to reach out,is replace for the feeling and confusion making their baby or young child to same engage and with thrum
+- the essentially you may have to learn to fear wanting or needing someone
+- and if this experience has happened often enough in your childhood ,they emotionally meaning center in your brain became to in coding memory that reaching out and needing connection equals pain
+- this becoming the unconcious memory that can distort your preception and make you believe that no one can love you, explained linda
+- rejection and abuse
+- when was the first time you thought you were unloveable
+- was this because you told yourself that or was that someone else told you through their words or actions and you believe them
+- when that things back, his com with memory of friends and banding his, teachers's believing to anything in marketing laughter from his first crash